-A virtual assistant or VA is remote professional that provides different services to individual entrepreneurs and businesses.
-Yes, they are not office employees but they are provided access to the necessary tools and data to perform their duties for your enterprise.
+A virtual assistant or VA is a remote professional that provides different services to individual entrepreneurs and businesses.
+Yes, they are not office employees, but they are provided access to the necessary tools and data to perform their duties for your enterprise.

 - Accounting and bookkeeping